apache/nuttx/configs/eagle100/README.txt

   If you select the CodeSourcery toolchain, the make system will assume that you are running a Windows version of the toolchain.
-If you are running under Linux, the the make will probably fail.
+If you are running under Linux, the make will probably fail.
 The fix is to edit your Make.defs file and use something like:

     CROSSDEV = arm-none-eabi-